Cambridge Film Festival

 The Cambridge Film Festival is the third-longest-running film festival in the UK.
-The festival historically took place during early July, but now takes place annually during Autumn in Cambridge.
+Historically, the festival took place in early July, but now it occurs annually during autumn in Cambridge.
 It is organised by the registered charity Cambridge Film Trust.

 Established in 1977 and re-launched in 2001 after a 5-year hiatus, the Cambridge Film Festival shows a range of UK and international films that debuted at leading film festivals, including the Cannes Film Festival and Berlin Film Festival, as well as hosting UK premieres of films, alongside a broad range of specialist interest, archive, and retrospective strands.
 All films are open to the public to watch.

-Each year the Festival awards audience awards to the Best Feature (The Golden Punt Award), Best Documentary (Silver Punt Award), and Best Short Film (Crystal Punt Award).

-About

-The Cambridge Film Festival is presented annually by the Cambridge Film Trust, a registered charity with a mission to foster film culture and education for the benefit of the public, in Cambridge and the Eastern region but also throughout the UK.
+The Cambridge Film Festival is presented annually by the Cambridge Film Trust, a registered charity with a mission to foster film culture and education for the benefit of the public in Cambridge and the Eastern region and throughout the UK.

-The Festival believes "passionately in the power of film as a medium that can change lives and make the world a better place.
-It can expose people to new perspectives and ideas, aiding cross-cultural understanding and contributing to community engagement and well being."

-Long time Festival Director, Tony Jones, stepped down from his role following the 2019 Festival.
-Over more than 30 years he had overseen all aspects of the Festival.
-Following his departure, the Film Trust board (on which Tony Jones remains a trustee) looked to broaden the team and bring a range of new voices to the Festival.
-As well as an established strong delivery team, a new Programming Panel was set-up, incorporating new and existing CFF Programmers.
-The Panel was fully established in 2022 under the leadership of Elle Haywood, a film curator and critic with a background in film, media and technology.
-The panel includes programmers Savina Petkova, Amon Warmann, Camera Catalonia Programmer Ramon Lamarca, Short Film Programmer Abby Pollock and Programme Advisors from the Cambridge Film Trust, Mike O'Brien and Isabelle McNeill.